123inkt/utils/README.md

 - `mapAssoc` - Map an array to a new array using a callback, preserving keys.
 Supports [`EquatableInterface`](.
 - `reindex` - Reindex an array with new keys based on the result of the callback.
 Supports `EquatableInterface`.
 - `remove` - Remove an element from an array based on the callback.
 Supports `EquatableInterface`.
-- `search` - Find the key of an element in an array based on the callback.
+- `search` - Find the key of an element in an array or false otherwise.
 Supports `EquatableInterface`.
 - `unique` - Remove duplicate values from an array.
 Supports `EquatableInterface`.
 - `wrap` - Wrap a value in an array, unless it is already an array.